 - Aftercare solutions and guidance – Develop the skills and strategies you need for long-term recovery

-If you’re a crack addict, then substance abuse rehabilitation is a crucial choice.
+If the answer to the question, “Am I a crack addict?” is yes, then substance abuse rehabilitation is a crucial choice.
 At San Antonio Recovery Center in Texas, rehabilitation options can be customized to fit your individual needs, health, and lifestyle.
 Work toward sobriety today by calling 866.957.7885, or contact us online.